mattermost/docs/source/onboard/cloud-groups.rst

 Viewing Users Belonging to the Group
 ------------------------------------

-Users who have logged in and accessed Mattermost will be visible in the members list on the group object.
-Members are read-only at this time and new members can be added through management in your AD/LDAP system.
+Users who have logged in and accessed Mattermost will be visible in the member's list on the group object.
+Members are read-only at this time, and new members can be added through management in your AD/LDAP system.

 .. image:: ../images/Group_Members.png

 Users can be removed from the Mattermost group on subsequent synchronizations.
 However, they will not be removed from teams and channels unless the team or channel is group-synced.

 .. note::
-   When a member removes themselves manually from a channel, that action is tracked in the **Channel Member History** table.
+   When member removes themselves manually from a channel, that action is tracked in the **Channel Member History** table.
 If a System Admin manually forces all members in a specific LDAP group to join the teams and channels synchronized to that group, members can potentially be re-added to channels from which they were previously removed.

 Disabling and Reactivating AD/LDAP Users
 -----------------------------------------